-- The Chief Advisor for Arts and Science students is Dr. Erin Sayer (firstname.lastname@example.org)
+- The advisor for Arts and Sciences students is Dr. Erin Sayer (email@example.com)

-Dr. Erin Sayer is an Assistant Professor of Practice for Biochemistry Education & Advising working with Arts and Sciences students and a subset of Agricultural Sciences and Natural Resources students.
-Dr. Sayer has been at UNL since 2002.
+Dr. Erin Sayer Sayer is an Associate Professor of Practice for Biochemistry Education & Advising working with Arts and Sciences students and a subset of Agricultural Sciences and Natural Resources students.
+Dr. Sayer has been at the University of Nebraska-Lincoln since 2002.
 She spent over a decade as the Coordinator for Pre-Professional Advising and most recently was in the School of Biological Sciences before she joined Biochemistry.
-She lives about an hour from campus on a 160 acre “farm” of native Nebraska grasses and wildflowers, where she enjoys time outdoors with husband and young girls.
-Her interests in addition to student services include: Family, Cooking, Camping, and both Active and Passive Engagement in a wide variety of sports.
+She lives about an hour from campus on a 160 acre “farm” of native Nebraska grasses and wildflowers, where she enjoys time outdoors with husband and two girls.
+Her interests in addition to academics and supporting students include: Family, Cooking, Camping, and both Active and Passive Engagement in a wide variety of sports.

 Dr. Erin Sayer